 R.B.
 Kitaj’s masterpiece—In Our Time: Covers for a Small Library After Life for the Most Part—is a 50-part screenprint portrait of the artist as quintessential (Jewish) man of his times.
 Catherine Bindman looks at the trouble it brought him.
 Read more.

-This article appears in the September-October 2013 issue of Art in Print (Vol.3, No.3).
+This review appears in the January-February issue of Art in Print (Vol.3, No.5).

 Anja Grebe and Ad Stijnman translate and examine the earliest known instructions for printing intaglio plates, a text appended to the inventory of a Nuremberg print collector.
 Read more.